-Services that are covered for you What you must pay when you get these services Physician/Practitioner services, including doctor's office visits (continued) Telehealth services for monthly ESRD-related visits for home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home Telehealth services to diagnose, evaluate or treat symptoms of a stroke regardless of your location Telehealth services for members with a substance use disorder or co-occurring mental health disorder, regardless of their location Virtual check-ins (for example, by phone or video chat) with your doctor for 5-10 minutes if: You're not a new patient and The check-in isn't related to an office visit in the past 7 days and The check-in doesn't lead to an office visit within 24 hours or the soonest available appointment Evaluation of video and/or images you send to your doctor within 24 hours if: You're not a new patient and The evaluation isn't related to an office visit in the past 7 days and The check if: You're not a new patient and The check if: You're not a new patient and The evaluation of video and/or images you send to your doctor within 24 hours if: You're not a new patient and The evaluation doesn't lead to an office visit in the past 7 days and The evaluation doesn't lead to an office visit in the past 7 days and The evaluation doesn't lead to an office visit in the past 7 days and The evaluation doesn't lead to an office visit in the past 7 days and No Charge
+- Telehealth services for monthly ESRD-related visits for home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home - Telehealth services to diagnose, evaluate or treat symptoms of a stroke regardless of your location - Telehealth services for members with a substance use disorder or co-occurring mental health disorder, regardless of their location - Virtual check-ins (for example, by phone or video chat) with your doctor for 5-10 minutes if: - o You're not a new patient and - The check-in isn't related to an office visit in the past 7 days and - The check-in doesn't lead to an office visit within 24 hours or the soonest available appointment - Evaluation of video and/or images you send to your doctor, and interpretation and follow-up by your doctor within 24 hours if: - o You're not a new patient and - The evaluation isn't related to an office visit in the past 7 days and - The evaluation doesn't lead to an office visit within 24 hours or the soonest available appointment - Consultation your doctor has with other doctors by phone, internet, or electronic health record

+Cost-sharing for listed telehealth service categories is the same as services rendered in person.

+Physician/Practitioner services, including doctor's office visits (continued)

+Video Visits

-Services that are covered for you What you must pay when you get these services Physician/Practitioner services, including doctor's office visits (continued) Video Visits No Charge Video Visits give you access to health care providers licensed in New Mexico, anytime, without an appointment, from your: HomeOfficeOther location with mobile data or Wi-Fi access Schedule an appointment on your: Computer (with a working webcam)SmartphoneTablet Professional primary/specialty care: Get diagnosed for non-urgent illnesses such as: Allergies Fevers Flu Sore throats Receive prescriptions (when clinically appropriate) Speak with a provider 24 hours a day, 365 days a year.
+Video Visits give you access to health care providers licensed in New Mexico, anytime, without an appointment, from your:

+- Home

+- Office

+- Other location with mobile data or Wi-Fi access

+Schedule an appointment on your:

+- Computer (with a working webcam)

+- Smartphone

+- Tablet

+Professional primary/specialty care:

+- Get diagnosed for non-urgent illnesses such as:

+- o Allergies

+- o Fevers

+- o Flu

+- Sore throats

+- Receive prescriptions (when clinically appropriate)

+Speak with a provider 24 hours a day, 365 days a year.
 Video Visits are secure, confidential, and compliant with all medical privacy regulations.

+Podiatry services

-Podiatry services Covered services include: Diagnosis and the medical or surgical treatment of injuries and diseases of the feet (such as hammer toe or heel spurs) Routine foot care for members with certain medical conditions affecting the lower limbs No Charge
+- Diagnosis and the medical or surgical treatment of injuries and diseases of the feet (such as hammer toe or heel spurs) - Routine foot care for members with certain medical conditions affecting the lower limbs

-Services that are covered for you What you must pay when you get these services Prostate cancer screening exams For men age 50 and older, covered services include the following - once every 12 months: Digital rectal exam Prostate Specific Antigen (PSA) test There is no coinsurance, copayment, or deductible for an annual PSA test.
-The applicable cost-sharing will apply to any non- preventive services you receive during this visit.
-Prosthetic devices and related supplies Devices (other than dental) that replace all or part of a body part or function.
+Prostate cancer screening exams

+For men age 50 and older, covered services include the following - once every 12 months:

+- Digital rectal exam - Prostate Specific Antigen (PSA) test

+There is no coinsurance, copayment, or deductible for an annual PSA test.

+The applicable cost-sharing will apply to any nonpreventive services you receive during this visit.

+Prosthetic devices and related supplies

+Devices (other than dental) that replace all or part of a body part or function.
 These include but are not limited to: colostomy bags and supplies directly related to colostomy care, pacemakers, braces, prosthetic shoes, artificial limbs, and breast prostheses (including a surgical brassiere after a mastectomy).
 Includes certain supplies related to prosthetic devices, and repair and/or replacement of prosthetic devices.
 Also includes some coverage following cataract removal or cataract surgery - see "Vision Care" later in this section for more detail.

-Authorization rules may apply.
-No Charge on prosthetic medical supplies such as ostomy supplies, surgical dressing, splints, and casts that cannot be reused by the member All other prosthetic medical supplies will apply the 20% coinsurance Pulmonary rehabilitation services Comprehensive programs of pulmonary rehabilitation are covered for members who have moderate to very severe chronic obstructive pulmonary disease (COPD) and an order for pulmonary rehabilitation from the doctor treating the chronic respiratory disease.
-Maximum of 36 sessions per calendar year with the option for an additional 36 sessions based on medical necessity.
-No Charge
+No Charge on prosthetic medical supplies such as ostomy supplies, surgical dressing, splints, and casts that cannot be reused by the member

+All other prosthetic medical supplies will apply the 20% coinsurance